 Tokyo: Odaiba Beach

-Since 2017 the local authorities have experimented with allowing swimming, but so far that has meant very few days out of the whole year saw the beach open for swimming.
-The rest of the year during warm days it is a good sunbathing location, and on cold days it is worth checking out for the views.
+Since 2017 the local authorities have experimented with allowing swimming, but so far, that has meant very few days out of the whole year saw the beach open for swimming.
+However, during warm days in the rest of the year, it is a good sunbathing location, and on cold days it is worth checking out for the views.

 The closest station is Odaiba-Kaihinkoen on the Yurikamome Line, which is about 23 minutes from Tokyo Station and costs 460 yen.

-There isn’t much in terms of facilities for the beach besides a beachside café and shop, but you can try out stand-up paddling (SUP) for two hours for 5,400 yen with Ek Kai Beach Odaiba or just enjoy some great food at the nearby dedicated picnic area.
+There aren’t many facilities for the beach beside a beachside café and shop, but you can try out stand-up paddling (SUP) for two hours for 5,400 yen with Ek Kai Beach Odaiba or enjoy some great food at the nearby dedicated picnic area.

-This being Odaiba you are spoilt for choice with nearby shopping, restaurants, the Gundam statue, the Palette Town Ferris Wheel, a small Statue of Liberty, the Hachitama Spherical Observation Room and more.
-A spectacular fireworks display takes place against the backdrop of the Rainbow Bridge on the second Saturday of August each year.
+This being Odaiba, you are spoilt for choice with nearby shopping, restaurants, the Gundam statue, the Palette Town Ferris Wheel, a small Statue of Liberty, the Hachitama Spherical Observation Room, and more.
+In addition, a spectacular fireworks display takes place against the backdrop of the Rainbow Bridge on the second Saturday of August each year.

 Chiba: Onjuku Beach

 A relaxing paradise about two hours from Tokyo, Onjuku is home to an expansive beach with soft sand.
-The town harbors some interesting local history: in 1609, the Spanish galleon San Francisco ran aground here, and the surviving crew and captain were taken care of by Onjuku locals before later being offered a ship to return on to Mexico.
+The town harbors some interesting local history: in 1609, the Spanish galleon San Francisco ran aground here.
+The surviving crew and captain were taken care of by Onjuku locals before later being offered a ship to return on to Mexico.

 There are toilets and outdoor showers, as well as rental shops for surfing, chairs, etc.

-You can also find a children’s water park nearby, dining at nearby hotels and the town itself is interesting to explore.
-Seafood is quite famous in this area, as such you can find quite a few sushi restaurants and other seafood specialist restaurants nearby, as well as restaurants offering beachside BBQ.
-On the first Thursday of August every year you can experience a really beautiful fireworks display from the beach.
+You can also find a children’s water park nearby, dining at nearby hotels, and the town itself is interesting to explore.
+Seafood is quite famous in this area.
+As such, you can find quite a few sushi restaurants and other seafood specialist restaurants nearby, as well as restaurants offering beachside BBQ.
+On the first Thursday of August every year, you can experience a magnificent fireworks display from the beach.

 Onjukucho Central Beach御宿町 中央海水浴場